Maniok19/holbertonschool-hbnb/part4/README.md

 npx http-server -p 5500
 ```
 7. Acces the site:
-Go to your browser and copy past the link of the front-end
+Go to your browser and copy past the link of the front-end from the npm terminal

 ## API Endpoints